rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

-# Core API E-Wallet Integration
+# Core API E-Money Integration

 <hr>

-?>***Note:*** This payment method is compatible with [QR Code Indonesian Standard (QRIS)](https://www.bi.go.id/id/ruang-media/siaran-pers/Pages/SP_216219.aspx), and can be paid with **any QRIS compatible e-Wallet or banking app**.
+?>***Note:*** This payment method is compatible with [QR Code Indonesian Standard (QRIS)](https://www.bi.go.id/id/ruang-media/siaran-pers/Pages/SP_216219.aspx), and can be paid with **any QRIS compatible e-Money or banking app**.

-GoPay is an *E-Wallet* payment method by Gojek.
+GoPay is an *E-Money* payment method by Gojek.
 Users can pay using the Gojek apps, or any QRIS compatible app.
 The user flow is different for web browser (on a computer or a tablet) and smartphone:

 1. **QR Code** - This is the user flow on a web browser (on a computer or a tablet).
 User is shown a QR code and asked to scan using any QRIS compatible app, such as Gojek app.
 2. **Deeplink** - This is the user flow on a SmartPhone/mobile device.
 User gets redirected to the Gojek apps to finish payment.